 - Ferries to Hydra arrive at Hydra port.

-- The best way to plan your trip from Athens to Hydra is to book your ferry tickets in advance, as Greek ferries may be fully booked, especially in July and August.
-This also applies to ferry tickets from Hydra to Athens.
+- The best way to plan your trip to Hydra is to book your ferry tickets in advance, as Greek ferries may be fully booked, especially in July and August.

 HOW TO BOOK FERRY TICKETS TO HYDRA?